ilyabo/openvis-react/README.md

 # OpenVis - Interactive Datavis with React

-Slides of the talk "Interactive Datavis with React: Taming the Complexity of the Changing State" presented at [OpenVis](http://openvisconf.com) in April 2015.
+Source code for the [slides](http://ilya.boyandin.me/openvis-react) of the talk "Interactive Datavis with React: Taming the Complexity of the Changing State" presented at [OpenVis](http://openvisconf.com) in April 2015.

+Find the actual slides at [ilya.boyandin.me/openvis-react](http://ilya.boyandin.me/openvis-react).

 ## Requirements